squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

   Declare a new type called :token:`identifier`.
   The values of that type are assumed to be convertible to bitstrings, hence the type is a subtype of :g:`message`.
-Tags can optionally be passed to indicate assumptions on the new type.
+Tags can optionally be passed to indicate assumptions on the new type, which intuitively puts restriction on the underlying set of bitstrings.

   .. prodn::
     type_tag ::= large | well_founded | finite | fixed | name_fixed_length